foolonhill/DS-ALG/README.md

 # DS-ALG
-a personal exercise about data structure and algorithm
+a personal exercise zone about data structure and algorithm